 - getting advice from a specialist organisation or your solicitor

-You need to make a claim within 3 years of the injury or harm.
-Occasionally this time can be extended if you have reasons for not doing it within 3 years.
+You need to claim within 3 years of the injury or harm.
+This time can be extended if you have reasons for not doing it within 3 years.
 For children, the 3 year limit doesn't start until they are 18.

 Taking out a clinical negligence claim or making a complaint

-But if you make a complaint, you should get answers about what went wrong, get an apology, and find out what will be done to prevent the problem happening again.
+By making a complaint, you should get answers about what went wrong or get an apology.
+You will also find out how the hospital will prevent the problem from happening again.
 This can help you decide whether you want to take out a clinical negligence claim.

 How to take out a clinical negligence case

 You need to contact a solicitor who specialises in clinical negligence.
 The solicitor will tell you whether they think they can help.
-You can find a solicitor through your local Law Society, or the charity Action against Medical Accidents (AVMA):
+You can find a solicitor through your local Law Society.
+Or you can contact the charity Action against Medical Accidents (AVMA):

 - Law Society (England and Wales)